 In March 2021, the Israeli Electricity Authority published a decision in which a regulation was established for electricity suppliers who do not hold means of production and the revision of standards for new suppliers ("virtual supplier"), and the gradual opening of the supply segment to competition commencing September 2021.
-Within this regulation, the suppliers will be able to purchase the electricity supplied to their customers from the System Manager up to a general quota of 400 MW, of which 100 MW for domestic consumers based on a "first come, first served" principle.
+Within this regulation, the suppliers are able to purchase the electricity supplied to their customers from the System Manager up to a general quota of 400 MW, of which 100 MW for domestic consumers based on a "first come, first served" principle.
 In July 2021, Dorad received the supply license of a virtual supplier to suppliers who do not hold means of production, and for that purpose it provided a guarantee in the amount of NIS 2 million in favor of the Israeli Electricity Authority.
 During 2022, the Israeli Electricity Authority amended the regulation and cancelled the quota that a virtual supplier may purchase from the System Manager and enabled the supplier to purchase electricity from production facilities that are connected to the distribution grid.
-Dorad is examining entry into the virtual supplier field, subject to receipt of the necessary corporate approvals and approvals from financing entities.
 In Dorad's estimation, the implementation of the decision, to the extent it will be implemented, is not expected to have a material effect on its results.